-May Fair is the celebration of the St. Mark’s community reaching out to the Town of New Canaan, and other communities, not only on the day of the Fair, but all year long through our outreach programs funded by May Fair proceeds.
-The preliminary figure of gross revenue raised on May 8-9, 2015 was over $270,000.
-Friday Night Lights reduced Saturday’s attendance only slightly, but still helped propel us to an increase in gross revenue of more than $50,000 over last year.
-When the bills are paid, the net amount should provide our Outreach Committee with adequate funds to support local charitable groups and initiatives.
+May Fair is the celebration of the St. Mark’s community reaching out to the Town of New Canaan, and other communities, not only on the day of the fair but all year long through our outreach programs funded by May Fair proceeds.
+By attending May Fair, the public supports the mission of St. Mark’s and its Outreach Commission, and helps to fund generous outreach donations to charitable organizations locally, nationally, and internationally.

 Back by popular demand, “Friday Night Lights” serves as a prelude to the main event on Saturday and holds a special appeal for young adults and kids, offering all of the carnival rides, music, and the famous May Fair barbeque.
 (Please note that the White Elephant and book sales will not begin until Saturday.)